DouglasKings/Pointer-Arithmetic/README.md

 # Pointer Arithmetic
- This is a C program for pointers.
+Pointer Arithmetic: Write a program that demonstrates pointer arithmetic by iterating through an array using a pointer.